 We have not investigated the brain’s performance in FLOPS in detail, nor substantially reviewed the literature since 2015.
 This page summarizes others’ estimates that we are aware of, as well as the implications of our investigation into brain performance in TEPS.

 Sandberg and Bostrom 2008: estimates and review

 Sandberg and Bostrom project the processing required to emulate a human brain at different levels of detail.1 For the three levels that their workshop participants considered most plausible, their estimates are 1018, 1022, and 1025 FLOPS.
-These would cost around $100K/hour, $1bn/hour and $1T/hour in 2015.

 - From Sandberg and Bostrom, table 9: Processing demands (emulation only, human brain)(p80):